| Network TroubleshootingIf your network is troubled, you can use a conventional protocol analyzer

 due to a CPU overload.
 Or you can analyze the percentage of network bandwidth

+that each system and/or protocol consumes in your LAN.
 To help you troubleshooting a network, the Network Analyzer offers a large

 number of different statistics, and you can configure many aspect of the statistics